la2050/archive/_projects/2016/save-sharks-fisheries-and-keep-l-a-weather-nice.md

   correlated to other ocean species and not only sequester carbon in their bodies, but are apex predators vital to the ocean.
 project_impact: '["Minority- and women-owned firms","High growth startups"]'
+project_proposal_impact:
+  - Minority- and women-owned firms
+  - High growth startups
+project_proposal_description: >-
+  Wholly women-owned business that gathers shark sighting data from citizen scientists, fisheries, media, and more in order to create a machine learning forecast of future populations.
+Not only do we inform fisheries and policymakers, but we educate the public on the importance of sharks in our local water and how to become citizen scientists.
+Sharks populations are correlated to other ocean species and not only sequester carbon in their bodies, but are apex predators vital to the ocean.
+project_areas:
+  - Westside
+  - South Bay
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Our proposal will show the world that LA is the best place for a women-owned big data startup to succeed and contribute to our unmatched city.
 We are